The Fascinating Physics Behind Interstellar Travel

 Acceleration

-The rate at which an object changes its velocity.
-In physics, it's often measured in meters per second squared (m/s²).
+The rate at which an object changes its velocity, often measured in meters per second squared (m/s²).

 Alcubierre Drive